 “This project ticks all the boxes.
 More visitors to Shepparton means more opportunities for small business, which means more jobs for locals.

 “As well as the significant jobs, tourism and economic benefits, the new museum will be an ideal showcase for Shepparton’s credentials as a cultural hotspot.”

 The design, by renowned architects Denton Corker Marshall, is sympathetic to the natural environment and intended to foster engagement, ownership and pride for visitors and local audiences alike.
 View the proposed designs.

 It represents a key component in the redevelopment project that involves relocating SAM to the more prominent and accessible location of Victoria Lake Park.
 The move will help to attract more visitors and increase the museum’s ability to secure renowned exhibitions.

 In particular, the new facility will increase SAM’s capacity to present its unique ceramics, indigenous and multicultural collections to Victorian, interstate and international visitors.

-“Stimulating regional growth is a key purpose of the Victorian Government’s Regional Jobs and Infrastructure Fund – a $500 million investment to back projects that make regional Victoria a better place to live, work and do business.”
+“Stimulating regional growth is a key purpose of the Victorian Government’s Regional Jobs and Infrastructure Fund – an investment to back projects that make regional Victoria a better place to live, work and do business.”